 We take the time to communicate regularly with parents via school diaries and personal emails, keeping our ‘finger on the pulse’ of how your child is progressing.

-We have also found our dedicated Spalding phonics program for reading and writing to be extremely effective for the foundational development of skills in all children, including those with learning difficulties.
+We have also found our dedicated LEM phonics program for reading and writing to be extremely effective for the foundational development of skills in all children, including those with learning difficulties.

-Covenant’s literacy curriculum uses The Spalding Method, a comprehensive Years K-6 total language program called The Writing Road to Reading.
+Covenant’s literacy curriculum uses the LEM phonics method, a comprehensive Years K-6 total language program.

 This program aims to teach all students to spell, write and read.
-The success of The Spalding Method with diverse students, including those who have learning disabilities or are learning English as a second language, is in large part due to the integration of scientifically-based content and methodology… [Read more]
+The success of phonics with diverse students, including those who have learning disabilities or are learning English as a second language, is in large part due to the integration of scientifically-based content and methodology… [Read more]

 Building Strong Foundations

 The earlier education years at Covenant are prioritised towards giving students the strongest possible foundation in Literacy and Numeracy.

 We are integrating Prime Mathematics into our Years 1-6 curriculum.
 Prime Mathementics is based on the highly regarded Singapore Mathematics curriculum.
 The publisher informed us that we were the first school in the ACT to do so and we are excited by the responses and progress of the students.

 Each year we ask our youngest students what they like best about school.
 Many of them love working hard, especially in their Maths and English subjects!